useownmyfor/KWeather/support.md

 **Q: Does KWeather track my location?**

 A: No. KWeather does not collect or track your live GPS location.
-You simply select your city or weather station from the built-in offline database.
+You simply select your city from the built-in offline database.

 ## Privacy Policy